How It Began

 In addition to building our business to be sustainable for all workers involved, we seek to be good to the environment.
 We source from farmers we know and trust.
 We visit the farms to see how your food is grown.

-We’re always thinking about ways to reuse resources, such as implementing a glass bottle return for milk and our kombucha.
+We’re always thinking about ways to reuse resources, such as implementing a glass bottle return for our kombucha.
 We love to close loops in the food system and minimize waste.
-That’s why you’ll find spent gin botanicals from our neighbors at One Eight Distilling in some of our ferments, and why resident baker Steph turns Number 1 Sons Bakehouse Bagels into tasty, crunchy bagel chips.
+That’s why you’ll find spent gin botanicals from our neighbors at One Eight Distilling in some of our ferments.
+That's why when we make kraut, we save the cabbage hearts and turn them into smoky, spicy, funky Hot Hearts.

 And we’re always happy to discuss sustainability, farming techniques and the whole system with you.
 It’s the only way to build a mindful community — together.

-- Yi Wah, Caitlin and The Number 1 Sons crew
+- Yi Wah and the Number 1 Sons crew